otatebe/chfs/doc/chlist.1.md

 # CHLIST OPTIONS
 -c
-: list servers in CHFS_SERVERS format.
+: list servers in CHFS_SERVER format.

+-n num_servers
+: specifies the number of servers to display.

 -s server
 : specifies a CHFS server.
-The server can be specified by the CHFS_SERVER or CHFS_SERVERS environment variable.
+The server can be specified by the CHFS_SERVER environment variable.

 # ENVIRONMENT
 CHFS_SERVER
-: one of server addresses

-CHFS_SERVERS
 : server addresses separated by ','

 CHFS_RPC_TIMEOUT_MSEC